jacksund/simmate/docs/getting_started/run_a_workflow/running_the_workflow.md

-# Finally running our workflow!
+# Executing our Workflow!

 !!! warning
-    Unless you have VASP installed on your local computer, these next commands will fail. :sparkles: **That is okay!** :sparkles: Let's go ahead and try running these commands anyways.
-It will be helpful to see how Simmate workflows fail when VASP is not configured properly.
-If you don't have VASP installed, you'll see an error stating that the `vasp_std` command isn't known (such as `vasp_std: not found` on Linux).
-We'll switch to a remote computer with VASP installed in the next section.
+    The following commands will fail unless you have VASP installed on your local computer. :sparkles: **That's perfectly fine!** :sparkles: We'll attempt to run these commands regardless.
+This will demonstrate how Simmate workflows fail when VASP isn't configured correctly.
+If VASP isn't installed, you'll encounter an error stating that the `vasp_std` command is unrecognized (like `vasp_std: not found` on Linux).
+We'll transition to a remote computer with VASP installed in the subsequent section.

 ----------------------------------------------------------------------

-## Run a workflow with the command-line
+## Executing a Workflow via the Command-line

-The default Simmate settings will run everything immediately and locally on your desktop.
-When running the workflow, it will create a new folder, write the inputs in it, run the calculation, and save the results to your database.
+By default, Simmate runs everything immediately and locally on your desktop.
+When executing the workflow, it creates a new folder, writes the inputs, runs the calculation, and saves the results to your database.

-The command to do this with our POSCAR and static-energy/mit workflow is...
+The command to execute our POSCAR and static-energy/mit workflow is...

 ``` shell
 simmate workflows run-quick static-energy.vasp.mit --structure POSCAR
 ```

 !!! tip
-    You'll notice the commands in this section are long a pain to write out.
-Plus even more difficult to remember.
-Don't worry, this will go away once we learn how to submit using YAML files in the next section
+    The commands in this section may seem long and tedious to write out, and even more challenging to remember.
+Don't worry, this will become easier once we learn how to submit using YAML files in the next section.

 !!! tip
-    We call this command `run-quick` becuase it is (typically) only ever used in quick testing by advanced users.
-99% of the time, you'll be using the `run` command, which we will cover below
+    We refer to this command as `run-quick` because it's typically used for quick testing by advanced users.
+Most of the time, you'll be using the `run` command, which we will cover below.

-By default, Simmate uses the command `vasp_std > vasp.out` and creates a new `simmate-task` folder with a unique identifier (ex: `simmate-task-j8djk3mn8`).
+By default, Simmate uses the command `vasp_std > vasp.out` and creates a new `simmate-task` folder with a unique identifier (e.g., `simmate-task-j8djk3mn8`).

-What if we wanted to change this command or the directory it's ran in?
-Recall the output from the `simmate workflows explore` command, which listed parameters for us.
-We can use any of these to update how our worklfow runs.
+What if we wanted to modify this command or the directory it's executed in?
+Remember the output from the `simmate workflows explore` command, which listed parameters for us.
+We can use any of these to modify how our workflow runs.

-For example, we can change our folder name (`--directory`) as well as the command used to run VASP (`--command`).
-Using these, we can update our command to this:
+For instance, we can change our folder name (`--directory`) and the command used to run VASP (`--command`).
+With these, we can update our command to:

 ``` shell
 simmate workflows run-quick static-energy.vasp.mit --structure POSCAR --command "mpirun -n 4 vasp_std > vasp.out" --directory my_custom_folder
 ```

-If any errors come up, please let our team know by [posting a question](https://github.com/jacksund/simmate/discussions/categories/q-a).
+If you encounter any errors, please let our team know by [posting a question](https://github.com/jacksund/simmate/discussions/categories/q-a).

-If not, congrats :partying_face: :partying_face: :partying_face: !!!
-You now know how to run workflows with a single command and understand what Simmate is doing behind the scenes.
+If not, congratulations :partying_face: :partying_face: :partying_face: !!!
+You now know how to execute workflows with a single command and understand what Simmate is doing behind the scenes.

 ----------------------------------------------------------------------

-## Run a workflow with a settings file
+## Executing a Workflow with a Settings File

-In the last section, you probably noticed that our `simmate workflows run` command was getting extremely long and will therefore be difficult to remember.
-Instead of writing out this long command every time, we can make a settings file that contains all of this information.
-Here, we will write our settings into a `YAML` file, which is just a simple text file.
-The name of our settings file doesn't matter, so here we'll just use `my_settings.yaml`.
-To create this file, complete the following:
+In the previous section, you may have noticed that our `simmate workflows run` command was becoming quite long and thus difficult to remember.
+Instead of typing out this lengthy command each time, we can create a settings file that contains all this information.
+We will write our settings into a `YAML` file, a simple text file.
+The name of our settings file doesn't matter, so we'll just use `my_settings.yaml`.
+To create this file, do the following:

 ``` bash
 nano my_settings.yaml
 ```

-... and write in the following information ...
+... and input the following information ...

 ``` yaml
 workflow_name: static-energy.vasp.mit